Mister64/FarmMaster/README.md

 Unlock the full potential of FarmMaster with our premium version, offering regular updates and complete access to customizable scripts for your unique Roblox experiences.

+## Advantages of FarmMaster PREMIUM:

+- **Fast Auto-Click:** clicks at the maximum speed of your game, forget about breaking your finger!!

+- **Frequent Updates:** check out the new scripts and updates first hand

+- **Personalized Scripts:** Tailor your gaming experience with exclusively crafted, customizable scripts, ensuring a unique touch for every user.

-## Advantages of FarmMaster Premium:
+## Advantages of FarmMaster FREE:

-- **Auto-Click:** Streamline repetitive tasks with precision, giving you a competitive edge.
+- **Normal Auto-Click:** click now automatically at a reasonable speed and double the speed of your farm

 - **Auto-Farm:** Enhance productivity by automating resource gathering, allowing you to focus on strategic gameplay.

 - **Auto-Egg:** Elevate your gameplay with the addition of auto-egg functionality for a seamless gaming experience.

-- **Personalized Scripts:** Tailor your gaming experience with exclusively crafted, customizable scripts, ensuring a unique touch for every user.

 ## Key Features: